AU-CDS/assignment3-pretrained-cnns-Ferrari-7/README.md

 ## User instructions

-1. The user needs to download the dataset and save it into the folder called "**data**" in this repository.
+1. The user needs to download the dataset and have the folder open on the same level as this repository.
 The dataset can be downloaded from Kaggle [here](https://www.kaggle.com/datasets/validmodel/indo-fashion-dataset).

+**NB** The code includes absolute paths which means that the code may not be able to run if the the paths to the images do not match up with the ones defined in the code.
+The user may therefore change this section of the code if necessary.

-2. Run the ```setup.sh```file to install necessary packages to run the code in this repository:
+2. Run the ```setup.sh``` file to install necessary packages to run the code in this repository:

 ```bash setup.sh```